embladev/AreYouReady-Basic/README.md

 4. Front-end only - Angular/React/Vue
 5. Backend .NET, NodeJS

+# Backend requirments
+1. Get the project list from the server
+2. Get the project list from database

 # Secondary requirements
 1. Search the project list
 2. Save the project with project plan (excel file)